ckaldemeyer/oemof-streamlit-example/README.md

 oemof streamlit example
 =======================

-Now the following steps within the cloned repository should start the app under Windows 10 using `Python 3.9.10`:
+The following steps within the cloned repository should start the app under Windows 10 using `Python 3.9.10`:

 ```bash